dsccommunity/NetworkingDsc/README.md

 * Removed uneccessary global variable from MSFT_xNetworkTeam.integration.tests.ps1
 * Converted Invoke-Expression in all integration tests to &.
 * Fixed unit test description in xNetworkAdapter.Tests.ps1
+* xNetAdapterBinding
+  * Added support for the use of wildcard (*) in InterfaceAlias parameter.

 ### 2.12.0.0
 * Fixed bug in MSFT_xIPAddress resource when xIPAddress follows xVMSwitch.